ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-cve
-a pcrson whn seems alinnst dead fiom
-receiving a heavy full. ln an npoplcctic
 fit, nn tiine should ba lost in pouring
 ilu au sall watcr, if sudicicnt sensibility
 rcmains tn allo.v of swallouiiig ; if not,